Weather Terminology

 Weather Alerts

-The Emergency Preparedness Network (Our) Weather Alerts the EPN re-distributes timely weather alerts from the National Weather Service to subscribers only.
+The Maryland Emergency Preparedness Network (Our) Weather Alerts the EPN re-distributes timely weather alerts from the National Weather Service to subscribers only.
 You can subscribe to receive weather alerts by joining the subscriber network at no cost.

 The Emergency Alert System (EAS) is a national warning system that lets the president address the nation within 10 minutes during emergencies.